Canadian Tire Centre Ottawa Senators events tickets parking hotels seating food

 This area, about three kilometers from the arena, is your best bet for pregame or postgame action in close proximity.

-Ottawa restaurants near Canadian Tire Centre
+Ottawa restaurants near the arena

 The Crazy Horse Stonegrill Steakhouse & Saloon – steakhouse, 1.0 miles away